Waswichinchkhede12/Weather_Forecasting_Project_/README.md

 ## How to Use 🚀

 ### 1. **Machine Learning Model**
-- Open `Untitled.ipynb` in Jupyter Notebook to view the full data preprocessing and model training process.
+- Open `MachineLearningModel.ipynb` in Jupyter Notebook to view the full data preprocessing and model training process.
 - Evaluate predictions, check accuracy, and export the final model and scaler using Joblib.

 ### 2. **Streamlit Web App**
-- Run `app.py` to launch the live prediction interface.
+- Run `WeatherPredictionApp.py` to launch the live prediction interface.
 ```bash
 streamlit run app.py
 ```